JaimeMitchell/askmydocs-v2/README.md

 **Problem**: `Model not available locally` error

 **Solutions**:
-1. The BLOOMZ model will auto-download on first use
+1. The LLaMA model will auto-download on first use
-2. Check available disk space (need ~7GB)
+2. Check available disk space (need ~16GB)
 3. For CPU-only mode, modify `model_runner.py` to use `device_map="cpu"`

 ### GPU Out of Memory